 This is the plot of the new rock musical Out Of My Comfort Zone, which deftly explores issues of self-identity, gender, stereotypes, cyber-bullying, love, and friendship.
 A recent sold-out run of the production was presented by the Children’s Acting Company at the American Theatre of Actors in New York City.
 Two revolving casts of fifteen featured a total of twenty-two young and gifted performers ranging in age from twelve to fourteen years of age.

 The musical was written by husband and wife team Ivy Vale (book, lyrics, and music) and Rick Reil (music), directed by Vale with Mimi Stuart, and produced by Mimi Stuart and Jason Grant.
 Musical director Rick Reil is an accomplished singer, songwriter, multi-instrumentalist, producer, recording engineer, and long-time member of psychedelic pop-rock band The Grip Weeds.
-Writer and Co-Director Ivy Vale is a musician, artist, free essay writer, and playwright.
+Writer and Co-Director Ivy Vale is a musician, artist, essay writer at essayswriting.org writing service and playwright.
 She is a singer/songwriter and founding member of psychedelic folk band The Wyld Olde Souls.

 “We were driven to write Out of My Comfort Zone as a way of making a strong statement against bullying, specifically bullying that targets any child or teen who may be perceived as gay or identify as LGBT,” said Vale.
 “There is a clear need for reality-based material for young teens who want to see shows that reflect their own lives and deliver characters they can relate to.
 The songs, influenced by everything from The Who’s Tommy to ‘60’s girl groups to The Beastie Boys, really resonate with our twelve to fourteen year old cast.”